oyanzhi/tp/docs/UserGuide.md

 Format: `rEdit CLIENT_INDEX REMINDER_INDEX h/HEADER d/DEADLINE`

 * Edits the reminder at the specified `REMINDER_INDEX` of the specified client at `CLIENT_INDEX`.
+* `h/HEADER` refers to the header of the edited reminder.
+* `d/DEADLINE` refers to the deadline of the edited reminder.
 * `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
 * `REMINDER_INDEX` refers to the index number of the reminder shown in the specified client's displayed reminder list.
-* Both the `CLIENT_INDEX` and `REMINDER_INDEX` must be provided.
+* Both `CLIENT_INDEX` and `REMINDER_INDEX` must be provided.
-* `h/HEADER` refers to the header of the edited reminder.
-* `d/DEADLINE` refers to the deadline of the edited reminder.
 * Only one reminder will be replaced by the new reminder at a time.

 Examples:
-* `list` followed by `rEdit 2 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder of the 2nd client in
+* `list` followed by `rEdit 2 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder in the displayed reminder list of the 2nd client in
-  FinHub to the given reminder
+  the displayed client list to "Meeting on Friday, due by 2026-04-24 16:00".
-* `find Betsy` followed by `rEdit 1 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder of the 1st client
+* `find alex` followed by `rEdit 1 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder in the displayed reminder list of the 1st client
-  in the results of the `find` command to the given reminder
+  in the results of the `find` command to "Meeting on Friday, due by 2026-04-24 16:00".

 <br>